davidgundry/MathsForCS/_course/modular-arithmetic/cyphers.md

     E(x) = (x + k) mod 26

-Write a function in Python that takes a string and a value for `k` and returns an encrypted string.
+Write a function in Java that takes a string and a value for `k` and returns an encrypted string.
 For each letter, if it in `[a-zA-Z]`, shift it by `k`, otherwise leave it untouched.

-Look at the Python example above for an example of how to convert characters in a string to numerical values.
+Look at the Java example above for an example of how to convert characters in a string to numerical values.

 ### 3. Affine Cypher